dumijay/CalDOM/README.md

 # CalDom
 CalDom is a chainable DOM traverser and a modifier.
-A lightweight, vanilla-DOM-syntax alternative to jQuery.
+A lightweight, closer-vanilla-DOM-syntax alternative to jQuery.
 It's simply a chainable wrapper around document.querySelectorAll().

 ## Good God!
 Another jQuery-like framework?
 I know :)

 About a few years ago, I was creating animated web stuff (banners, games, etc.).
 The kind of animations more into programming than just moving parts.